 The Junior Ranger program has been in use throughout the National Park System for more than two decades.
-Many of the 411 National Park Service sites across America offer the program, and Missouri National Recreational River is one of them.
-Each park has its own Junior Ranger programs, with a variety of activities in each.
+Many of the 413 National Park Service sites across America offer the program, and Missouri National Recreational River is one of them.

 - How the Missouri River has played such a defining role in our nation's history